Quick facts about Gum Problems

-Pregnancy leads t extreme changes in the production of reproductive hormones, which along with other factors, like fatigue or bodily changes, can lead to mood swings.
+Pregnancy leads to extreme changes in the production of reproductive hormones, which along with other factors, like fatigue or bodily changes, can lead to mood swings.

-Postpartum and breastfeeding is another stage where reproductive hormones are imbalances, leading to symptoms like gum problems.
-Also, other factors contribute to gum problems in postpartum, like disruption in routines.
+Post-partum and breastfeeding is another stage where reproductive hormones are imbalanced, leading to symptoms like gum problems.
+Also, other factors contribute to gum problems in post-partum, like disruption in routines.

-Menopause is the stage in a woman's life when production of reproductive hormones naturally declined, signaling the end of a woman's fertility.
-As well as hormonal causes, other factors add to the reasons for gum problems during menopause, including the experience of other symptoms of menopause.
+Menopause is the stage in a woman's life when production of reproductive hormones naturally decline, signaling the end of a woman's fertility.
+As well as hormonal causes, other factors add to contributing reasons for the onset of gum problems during menopause, including having to go through other symptoms of menopause.

 Other Less Common Causes of Gum Problems

-Keep reading to learn what these risk factors are that have such a profound effect on a woman's experience of gum problems.
+Keep reading to learn what these risk factors are that have such a profound effect on gum problems.